triton-inference-server/pytriton/docs/deploying_models.md

 ### Specify container init process

-You can use the [`--init` flag](https://docs.docker.com/engine/reference/run/#specify-an-init-process) of `docker run` command to indicate that an init process should be used as the PID 1 in the container.
+You can use the [`--init` flag](https://docs.docker.com/engine/reference/run/#specify-an-init-process) of the `docker run` command to indicate that an init process should be used as the PID 1 in the container.
-Specifying an init process ensures the reaping zombie processes are performed inside the container.
+Specifying an init process ensures that reaping zombie processes are performed inside the container.
 The reaping zombie processes functionality is important in case of an unexpected error occurrence in scripts hosting PyTriton.